fludim/docs/features.md

 <h3>Heart of the Void</h3><hr>
 <p>A treasure item with a strong connection to the void.
 Used in crafting the Nadir Tunneller.</p>
 <h4>Added</h4><p>v0.1</p>
-<h4>How to obtain</h4><p>Dropped from I half of the time.</p>
+<h4>How to obtain</h4><p>Dropped from I, half of the time.</p>
 </div>

 <div class="image-container"><img src="https://user-images.githubusercontent.com/69795628/127860987-4a36a205-cd0f-4000-8787-ece3753c7fa9.gif" alt="Nadir Tunneller" class="image"><div class="overlay" onclick="fetchInfo('nadir-tunneller')">Nadir Tunneller</div></div>

 <div id="nadir-tunneller" class="info-hidden">
 <h3>Nadir Tunneller</h3><hr>
 <p>Allows for passage through bedrock.
 Right-click while standing on the lowest bedrock layer of a dimension to create a portal, be prepared to fall straight through.
 A portal back will also be created on the underside of where you used it.
-Both portals last 10:00 but do not deplete when not loaded.</p>
+Both portals last 10:00 but do not deplete when unloaded.</p>
 <h4>Added</h4><p>v0.1</p>
 <h4>How to obtain</h4><p>Crafted in the Ocular Forge from copper ingots, nulliron ingots and a Heart of the Void.</p>
 </div>